-Our line of hardware-based encryption products presently includes the USS-900, the DCS-1200, the DCS-1400, the STS-1500 and the ULP-1.
+Our line of hardware-based encryption products presently includes the

+USS-900, the USS-900NB, the USS-900T, the USS-900TL, the USS-900WF, the USS-900WFL, the DCS-1200, the DCS-1400, the DCS-1400D, the STS-1500 and the ULP-1.
 These encryption products are multi-functional, hardware based digital encryption systems that provide high-grade voice, fax and data encryption using either the Citadel(TM) CCX encryption cryptographic chip (which is manufactured by the Harris Corporation) or the Triple DES or AES algorithm (algorithms available in the public domain which are used by many U.S. government agencies).
 In addition, we have developed the USS-900 Security Software, a software security product for the encryption of data files and e-mail attachments in both desktop and laptop computers utilizing Microsoft Windows operating systems, using either the Triple DES or the AES algorithm.
 We have also developed the DCS-1800 Security Software to encrypt voice and data in cellular and satellite phones, scanners, and printers.
-Furthermore, we have developed modifications of our standard equipment for specific applications and are producing the USS-900T to provide automatic fax security and the USS-900TD to provide voice and fax security over the Thuraya satellite network, built by Boeing Satellite Systems, Inc. ("Boeing").
-We have also developed and are producing the DCS-1400D which is combined with the Thuraya handset to provide voice security over
+Furthermore, we have developed modifications of our standard equipment for specific applications and are producing the USS-900T and USS-900TL to provide automatic fax security over the Thuraya satellite network, built by Boeing Satellite Systems, Inc. ("Boeing").
+We have also developed and are producing the DCS-1400D which is combined with the Thuraya handset to provide voice security over the Thuraya satellite network.
+We are continuing our research and development activities for additional encryption products.

 We are currently using several U.S.-based electronic production contractors to produce the components for our encryption devices.
-We sell our encryption products through a distributor/dealer network and to end-users.
+We sell our encryption products directly to end-users and through dealers and distributors.

 In April 2004, we entered into an agreement with Boeing, allowing Boeing to provide our encryption products for use over the Thuraya satellite communications network.
-Boeing will use the USS-900 for fax and/or voice encryption, and the DCS-1200 and DCS-1400 for voice encryption.
-Boeing will sell these units for use with its Thuraya handsets throughout the Thuraya satellite network.
+Boeing is purchasing the USS-900T and USS-900TL for fax encryption and the DCS-1400 and DCS-1400D for voice encryption and is selling these units for use with its Thuraya handsets throughout the Thuraya satellite network.
 Our encryption technology has been integrated directly into this phone system.
 Our products enable the Thuraya satellite network to provide encrypted communications between satellite phones, from satellite phones to desk-based phones or between desk-based phones.
-The use of encryption is expected to benefit Thuraya satellite telecommunications customers that Boeing is currently serving in Iraq under a recently awarded contract.
-Boeing is providing mobile satellite services to the Coalition Provisional Authority, to officials in Baghdad's 18 governing ministries, to U.S. military forces and to other U.S. personnel in Iraq.
-We are supplying Boeing our USS-900T, USS-900TD, DCS-1400D, DCS-1400D products in connection with our agreement.
+The use of encryption is expected to benefit Thuraya satellite telecommunications customers that Boeing is currently serving in Iraq.
+Boeing provides mobile satellite services to officials in Baghdad's governing ministries, to U.S. military forces and to other U.S. personnel in Iraq.